sharetribe/flex-docs/src/docs/introduction/introducing-template/index.md

 approach that lets you set the marketplace colors, logos, and favicons quickly.
-You’ll also likely want to change your marketplace’s texts, modify your landing page, and add essential information to your users with Console’s Marketplace Texts TODO CHECK NAMING and Pages editors.
+You’ll also likely want to change your marketplace’s texts, modify your landing page, and add essential information to your users with Console’s editors for Marketplace texts and Pages.

 Learn more about
 [how content works in Flex](/concepts/content-management/).